 Salesman's Sample (France)

 This is a Salesman's sample.
-It is dated 1775–1805 and we acquired it in 1932.
-Its medium is silk, net, glass, silver wire, paper and its technique is embroidered and appliqued on plain weave.
+It is dated late 18th century and we acquired it in 1962.
+Its medium is silk and its technique is satin stitch embroidery and knots on satin weave.
 It is a part of the Textiles department.

 It is credited